 If you accidentally mark a scan as aligned, remove it from the registered collection by selecting the Mark as unregistered item from the dropdown menu, or just double-click it.

-9.7.2 Displaying Objects in 3D View
+9.8.1.2 Navigation in 3D View

-Objects selected in the Align panel appear in the 3D View window.
-Keys 1, 2 and 3 switch among objects in the 3D View window:
+Objects selected in the Align panel will appear in the 3D View window.
+Navigation in Align mode is similar to navigation in the 3D View window.